omariosc/oxmedica-cryptography-and-cybersecurity/Practicals/Practical Solution/9 Encryption Lab Maths.md

 3. **Research Task:**
    - Research different types of encryption algorithms used in modern cryptography, such as symmetric encryption, asymmetric encryption, and hashing algorithms.

+   ANSWER:
+   Symmetric Encryption Algorithms:

+   IDEA (International Data Encryption Algorithm):

+IDEA is a symmetric encryption algorithm used in some older systems.
+It uses a 128-bit key and operates on 64-bit blocks

+   Blowfish:

+Blowfish is a symmetric encryption algorithm designed for fast performance.
+It supports key sizes from 32 bits to 448 bits

+Asymmetric Encryption Algorithms:

+DSA (Digital Signature Algorithm):

+DSA is a digital signature algorithm used for generating and verifying digital signatures.
+It is based on the difficulty of computing discrete logarithms.

+ECC (Elliptic Curve Cryptography):

+ECC is an asymmetric encryption technique based on elliptic curves.
+It offers strong security with shorter key lengths compared to RSA.

+Hashing Algorithms:

+SHA-256 (Secure Hash Algorithm 256-bit):

+SHA-256 is part of the SHA-2 family and is widely used for secure hashing.
+It produces a 256-bit hash value.

+SHA-3 (Secure Hash Algorithm 3):

+SHA-3 is the latest member of the Secure Hash Algorithm family.
+It was designed as an alternative to SHA-2 and offers improved security features.

    - Discuss the advantages and disadvantages of each type of encryption algorithm.

+   Symmetric Encryption: Fast, efficient, but requires secure key distribution.

+Asymmetric Encryption: Solves key distribution issues, provides authentication, but is computationally expensive.

+Hashing Algorithms: Ensure data integrity, efficient, but not reversible and susceptible to collisions.

 ### Part 2: Caesar Cipher (10 minutes)